tylerphelan/package-for-kpack-dependencies/README.md

 ### Create a new deps package

-1. Create a new resourcedata values file:
+1. Create a new values file:
    ```yaml
    #@data/values
    ---